Dave Ramsey’s 7 Baby Steps: What Are They and Do They Actually Work?

 Mortgage debt works differently from other types of consumer debt, making it easier to put aside until after you’ve got other healthier financial habits in place.
 You’ll still be continuing Baby Steps 4 and 5 in this step, but now you can focus on getting rid of this last hurdle.

 If you’re still paying off your mortgage, now is the time to get rid of it.
-As you did with your debt in Baby Step 2, you’ll put all of your extra money towards paying down the mortgage on your home.
+As you did with your debt in Baby Step 2, you’ll put all of your extra money toward paying down the mortgage on your home.

 This allows you to own your own home outright so that you don’t have to worry about mortgage payments as you head into retirement.